BlueGoblin710/BlueGoblin710/README.md

 ## 🚀Bio🚀

- 🌐💻I'm passionate about **creating stunning websites and graphics**.💻🌐
+ 🌐💻I am currently a student at **Arizona State University** pursuing a degree in **GIT - Internet & WebDevelopment**.
+I'm passionate about **creating stunning websites and graphics**.
+Ultimately, my dream is to own my own business, focusing on building custom **websites and graphic design services** for small businesses.💻🌐

 ---